wbamberg/idl-reference/docs/nsIMobileConnection.md

 Queries current call barring status.

-@param program
-       One of the nsIMobileConnection.CALL_BARRING_PROGRAM_* values.
-@param password
-       Call barring password.
-Use "" if no password specified.
-@param serviceClass
-       One of the nsIMobileConnection.ICC_SERVICE_CLASS_* values.
-@param requestCallback
-       Called when request is finished.

 If successful, the notifyGetCallBarringSuccess() will be called.
 And the
 result will contain correct 'enabled' property indicating the status of